-5 days left to save on early bird passes to TC Sessions: Mobility 2020 – TechCrunch
+5 days left to save on early-bird passes to TC Sessions: Mobility 2020 – TechCrunch

 “As a mobility company, we need to stay on the cutting edge of what’s happening in the space and know what others are doing.
 TC Sessions: Mobility helps us tap into the latest trends, like which cities are open to new services, which ones are having a harder time and what’s going on with MDS — probably the hottest topic at this point.” — Melika Jahangiri, vice president at Wunder Mobility.

 Now that you’ve heard directly from your peers, let’s talk about what’s on the mobility menu.
-A kickass agenda for starters.
+A kick-ass agenda for starters.
 Let’s take a peek.

 - Setting the Record Straight — Argo AI has gone from unknown startup to a company providing autonomous vehicle technology to Ford and VW — not to mention billions in investment from the two global automakers.
 Co-founder and CEO Bryan Salesky will talk about the company’s journey, what’s next and what it really takes to commercialize autonomous vehicle technology.